-- For the quickest results, move the air intake lever to - 2.
-Move the airflow lever to . . . - Move the temperature lever toward the right for warmer air. - Move the fan lever toward \$\mathbb{c}\$. - You should switch to once in a while to avoid stale air and cloudy windows.
+For the quickest results, move the air intake lever to RECIRCULATE.
+Move the airflow lever to FLOOR, the temperature control lever toward the right for warmer air and the fan control lever toward FAN.
+You should switch to CIRCULATE once in a while to avoid stale air and cloudy windows.